7 days in Calabria, Italy itinerary: a complete guide

 tropea calabria

-The Coast of the Gods with the popular Tropea attracts most of the national and international region’s tourism.
+The Coast of the Gods, with the popular Tropea, attracts most of the national and international region’s tourism.

-Calabria is also known for its spicy and robust cuisine, with local products known all over the world such as the ‘nduja and the red Tropea onion.
+Calabria is also known for its spicy and robust cuisine, with local products known all over the world, such as the ‘nduja and the red Tropea onion.

-The region also boasts a very long history and back in the day, ancient Greeks and Romans built incredible temples and entire cities on this land.
+The region also boasts a very long history, and back in the day, ancient Greeks and Romans built incredible temples and entire cities on this land.

 Is Calabria worth visiting?

-Calabria is an underrated region in Southern Italy, but definitely worth visiting.
+Calabria is an underrated region in southern Italy but definitely worth visiting.
 Especially when looking for an off-the-beaten-path experience.

 • The main reason to visit Calabria is for its crystalline waters and the great selection of sandy and rocky beaches.
 Some of the best beaches in the region are the ones in Scilla, Tropea (check out La Bussola for cheap stays), and Pizzo.
-The good news is that Calabria, compared to other regions such as Sicily and Campania, is still little known and if traveling in early or late summer (avoid August), you can find half-empty beaches and make the most of your time here.
+The good news is that Calabria, compared to other regions such as Sicily and Campania, is still little known, and if travelling in early or late summer (avoid August), you can find half-empty beaches and make the most of your time here.

 • In Calabria, you can find some of the most beautiful villages in Italy.
 Scilla and the old fishing villages called Chianalea, Pizzo, and Gerace are picturesque places where traditions of the past are still alive.
 Walk around its narrow streets, peek inside family-owned shops and take your time to enjoy the sea views from different angles.

-• Calabrian cuisine is extremely rich in flavors.
+• Calabrian cuisine is extremely rich in flavours.
 Calabrese gastronomy is appreciated all over the country and beyond its borders.
 The region is famous for homemade pasta, fresh fish, and seafood as well as pork and lamb dishes.
 When in Calabria, you can’t miss the chance to taste any type of dish made using the spicy and creamy ‘nduja and the sweet Tropea onion.
-The huge selection of traditional dishes includes desserts, such as the ‘pitta ‘mpigliata’ and ‘tartufo di Pizzo’.
+The giant selection of traditional dishes includes desserts, such as the ‘pitta ‘mpigliata’ and ‘tartufo di Pizzo’.

 Is Calabria safe?